 A student activist newspaper produced by CUNY Coalition Against the Cuts - an organization that consisted of concerned students and faculty.
 The demands included no tuition hikes, no budget cuts and a restoration of funding for remedial programs [...]

 March 24, 1995 front page coverage in NYC Spanish daily newspaper of the CUNY Coalition protest at City Hall.

-In this letter to the chairman of the Board of Higher Education in 1974, Hostos Community College English professor Wilfred Callender describes the inadequacy of the facilities at Hostos, pointing out how poor infrastructure has damaging effects on [...]
+In this letter to the chairman of the Board of Higher Education in 1974, Hostos English professor, and Chapter Grievance Counselor, Wilfred Callender describes the inadequacy of the facilities at Hostos, pointing out how poor infrastructure has [...]